NicolasCaronPro/Localized-Forest-Fire-Risk-Prediction-ADepartment-Aware-Approach-for-Operational-DecisionSupport/README.md

   * `download.py` – helpers to retrieve and convert geographic datasets (population, roads, elevation…).
   * `tools.py` – geospatial utilities and fire index calculations.
   * `dico_departements.py` – dictionaries mapping department codes to names and storing specific parameters.
   * `GEEExportData.ipynb` – notebook demonstrating how to export Landsat from Google Earth Engine, including cloud masking and index computation steps.
+Files will be export on your google drive, download and save TIF files into `france/data/GEE`
   * `requirements.txt` – Python dependencies required to run the scripts.
   * The code will generate a pickle file for each feature; files will be located in the `dir_raster` directory.